michielmulders/token-keys-test-cases/README.md

 ### Case 4
 **Can the admin key be updated to a new admin key?**

-**Output:** Yes, the admin key can be updated when its set.
-Both the old and the new admin key need to sign the transaction to be successful.
+**Output:** Yes, the admin key can be updated when it's set.
+Both the old and the new admin key must sign the transaction to be successful.

 ```js
 let tokenUpdateTx = await new TokenUpdateTransaction()